 GETTING BUY-IN FROM STUDENTS

 In August (after I introduce the concept of our class book club), I teach students about literacy.
 Why it matters.
 What the implications are of not reading.
 What the benefits are of reading.
 I make sure they understand that reading is crucial to their success in life.
-Address the question of “Why does this matter?” and you’ll have their interest right away.
+Address the question of “Why does this matter?” by presenting a few facts each day.

 MAKING TIME IN THE CURRICULUM